-Section 64 of the Town Improvement Clauses Act, 1847, places a duty on all local authorities to ensure that street names are displayed clearly.
-This is to enable the efficient functioning of the Postal and Emergency Services as well as for the convenience and safety of the general public.
+Section 64 of the Town Improvement Clauses Act, 1847, places a duty on us to ensure that we display street names clearly.
+This is to enable the efficient functioning of the Postal and Emergency Services, as well as for the convenience and safety of the public.

-Nameplates should be positioned at principal junctions so they are easily readable by both pedestrians and drivers.
+Nameplates need positioning at principal junctions so they are easily readable by both pedestrians and drivers.

-In the case of new developments the developer will erect the initial nameplates prior to the development being occupied.
-Once the nameplates have been installed to our specifications we will then adopt and maintain these nameplates, therefore it is essential that our specifications are adhered to.
+In the case of new developments, the developer will erect the initial nameplates prior to occupation of the development.
+Once you install the the nameplates to our specifications, we will adopt and maintain these nameplates.
+It is essential that you adhere to our specifications.

-How do I report a damaged street name plate?
+How do I report a damaged or missing street nameplate?

 Fill in the vandalism, graffiti and fly-posting report form to let us know if you find a damaged street nameplate, or a nameplate covered in graffiti.